rosco-m68k/hardware-projects/ioread-poc/README.md

 For convenience when using a LA, two additional lines are managed by the
 software:

-* rosco_m68k GPIO 1 is toggled when the m68k starts - this is a convenient
+* rosco_m68k GPIO 1 is toggled when the m68k starts running the loaded code
-  trigger for your LA.
+  - this is a convenient trigger for your LA.
 * The Arduino provides a SIGNAL line (on pin 42).
 This is driven high during interrupt processing so you can see when the Arduino is driving the bus.